Al-Saleh Mosque: History

 Saleh was criticized in 2008 for undertaking such a grand project when the country was suffering from socio-economic problems, wherein 42% of Yemenis lived in poverty and one in five were malnourished, according to United Nations estimates at the time.
 Several accidents occurred during its construction.
 The minarets collapsed multiple times, resulting in some deaths.
 After these occurrences, the site was used to build the Islamic college and the garden next to the mosque.
 It is also mentioned that Hayel Said, a local businessman, was threatened with reprisals and annulment of his business licenses, if he did not pay for the building of the mosque.

 The mosque was the site of fighting during the conflict between Houthi and pro-Saleh forces in December 2017.
 At the time, rumours circulated in Sanaa that the Houthis intended to repaint the mosque's dome green.

-The People's Mosque appears on the Yemeni currency.
+The Saleh Mosque appears on the Yemeni currency.
 It is depicted on the face of the 2009 issue 250-rial note.